fusesoc/blinky/README.md

 Create an empty workspace directory somewhere and navigate there

-In your workspace directory, either run `fusesoc library add blinky /path/to/repo` to have it available when running from this workspace, or `fusesoc library add --global /path/to/repo` to have it available in all workspaces
+In your workspace directory, either run `fusesoc library add blinky /path/to/repo` to have it available when running from this workspace, or `fusesoc library add --global blinky /path/to/repo` to have it available in all workspaces

 If you just want to have it available temporarily, run with `--cores-root=/path/to/repo ...` as the first argument to FuseSoC